ReneOlsthoorn/Ground/README.md

 The stack is 512k and is defined at the top of the generated assembly file.

 There are three memory spaces:
 1. Variable space.
+(4mb by default)
 This contains the actual data.
 It is just a continuous block of memory.
-At this moment 4mb is reserved.
+The default allocation is 4mb at this moment.

 2. Index space.
+(1000 elements by default)
 We divide the variable space up in blocks.
 Each block is referenced by a row in the index space.
 Each row contains a pointer, the size of the block and the number of references to this block.
 At this moment, the rowsize is 32 bytes.
 When Ground generates code, a value-type variable will just contain the value in either RAX of XMM0.
 For reference-type variables however, the value will be the index.
 This index will be used to lookup the pointer to the used memory block.

 3. Reference space.
+(2000 elements by default)
 In a reference counting system, each owner must manage their referenced objects.
 Functions are owners.
 The references in this case are indexes in the index space.
 When a function exits, the referenced objects must be looped and the reference count for each referenced object must be decremented.
 The reference space contains all lists of references